Rational evaluation of various epidemic models based on the COVID-19 data of China: Methods

 To make a quantitative comparison, here we focus on the outbreaks of COVID-19 caused by the novel coronavirus -- SARS-CoV-2, which currently spreads severely worldwide.
-We collect the data of daily reported confirmed infected cases $C(t)$ from the China CDC (http://www.chinacdc.cn/).
-The forty-day data from Jan.
+We download the data of daily reported confirmed infected cases $C(t)$ from the China CDC (http://www.chinacdc.cn/).
+As a first example, the public epidemic data of Shanghai is studied.
+Shanghai is in the east of China and is considered as one of the best controlled cities in China during the battle against COVID-19.
+A forty-day period from Jan.
 20th, 2020 to Feb.
-28th, 2020 of Shanghai, which is located in eastern China and is considered as one of the most successful controlled big cities in China during the battle against COVID-19, are equally divided into four sequential series every ten days.
-By separately fitting various models to different training data set, their forecasting abilities are compared in quantity through RMSE, AICc and RB values based on the test data set.
+28th, 2020 is equally divided into four sequential series by every ten days.

-Then similar approaches are carried out for the COVID-19 epidemics during almost the same time period in other six different regions in China selected mainly according to their geographic location (see Fig. \ref{china-map}), including Heilongjiang province (northeast China), Tianjin (northern), Guangdong province (southern), Chongqing (southwest), Hunan province (central) and Xiaogan city in Hubei province (central, the city with the second largest reported infected populations).
-However, their data set are divided into two instead of four and only one comparison is made for each case for simplicity.
+Similarly, a larger data set is collected during almost the same time period in six different regions in China selected mainly according to their geographic locations (see Fig. \ref{china-map}), including Heilongjiang province (northeast China), Tianjin (northern), Guangdong province (southern), Chongqing (southwest), Hunan province (central) and Xiaogan city in Hubei province (central, the city with the second largest reported infected populations).
+Each data set is divided into two instead of four for simplicity.